 Until this year, private taxis in Cuba weren't supposed to pick up tourists.
 Visitors who wanted a ride in one of the island's famous old cars had to be satisfied with the small fleet of government-owned classics operating from the Hotel Nacional in Havana, or make an under-the-table deal with a car owner and hope they weren't stopped by police.

 Then, late in 2010, in an effort to breathe some entrepreneurial life into Cuba's slumbering, state-run economy, the government announced that 178 self-employment activities would now be permitted.
 Among them: the transportation of passengers without restriction.

-Now, visitors can see the sights from cars like this sparkling 1957 Ford Fairline Town Sedan without fear of sparking an international incident.
+Now, visitors can see the sights from cars like this sparkling 1957 Ford Fairlane Town Sedan without fear of sparking an international incident.

 |Tour the island in this 1957 Ford Fairlane Town Sedan.|